 Besides the beach, another great place in town is the Seal Beach National Wildlife Refuge which is over 900 acres of marsh and estuary that protects several endangered species.
 Don’t let your marriage become endangered.
 Contact one of the Seal Beach marriage counselors right away to get some help.

-I am licensed in California with 40 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & motivation, self esteem, and confidence.
+I am a licensed Psychologist in California with 20 years of professional work experience.
+I have experience in helping clients with stress and anxiety, lgbt-related issues, trauma and abuse, & motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Seal Beach area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Seal Beach due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Seal Beach to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.